Mikhabesha/virtual-card-frontend/README.md

+# The Virtual Card Frontend
+  a web application built with React + Vite that provides a fast and efficient user interface for managing virtual cards.
+It connects seamlessly with a .NET API backend to handle transactions, authentication, and other card-related operations.
+Designed for performance and scalability, this frontend ensures a smooth user experience with modern UI components and responsive design.
 # React + Vite
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: